nazdridoy/nazhome/Extensions/src/README.md

 - Simple settings popup with quick access

 ## Installation
-1. Install from Chrome Web Store
+1. Install from Web extension Store
 2. The extension will automatically configure your homepage and new tab page

 ## Privacy